TonyKaravasilev/CryptoMananaDocs/docs/technical-api.md

 &nbsp;&nbsp;&nbsp;&nbsp;Here are a few useful tips for the Guru types:

-- Do not make things more complex than they are, keep it simple as possible;
+- Do not make things more complex than they are, keep it as simple as possible;
 - Always update your OpenSSL/Sodium Library to the latest version;
 - Always update your Operating System and Kernel;
 - Always update your containers and services;